 Openly look for solutions.

-Back to the conversation about your sexuality, here are some tips on how to approach the situation:
+Back to the conversation about your libido, here are some tips on how to approach the situation:

 A frank and open discussion about your sexual relationship, in which each of you can explain your own physical and emotional obstacles without assuming what the other is thinking, is the best way to break this loop.
 It is best to view the situation as an opportunity to advance your relationship and reach a new level.